 I know the ins, outs, and all the roundabouts when it comes to beauty.
-I’m no Joe Schmoe just writing an article based off of an interview I did with someone at a hair salon for five minutes, and now thinking I am an expert writing an article.
-Not to throw other sites shade but….
+But, I’m no Joe Schmoe, just writing an article based on an interview I did with someone at a hair salon for five minutes, and now thinking I am an expert writing an article.
+Not to throw other sites shade, but…

-You may want to take your locks to a darker hue due to numerous things such as a breakup, the season or perhaps you are into a new Netflix show and you want to look just like Mandy Moore.
+You may want to take your locks to a darker hue due to numerous things such as a breakup, the season, or perhaps you are into a new Netflix show, and you want to look just like Mandy Moore.

 MYTH: Dying Your Hair Darker Will Make It Shinier